Intel® Open Image Denoise

 Original

-Moana Island Scene rendered at 8 samples per pixel with Intel® OSPRay and denoised with Intel® Open Image Denoise using prefiltered albedo and normal buffers.
-Publicly available dataset courtesy of Walt Disney Animation Studios.
+Evermotion 15th Anniversary Collection scene rendered with Chaos Corona and denoised with Intel® Open Image Denoise using prefiltered albedo and normal buffers.
 Hover over the image (or tap on it) to move the slider between the original and denoised versions.

 Overview